 Apache mod_lsapi PRO

-Mod_lsapi PRO is the fastest and most reliable way to serve PHP pages.
+Mod_lsapi PRO is the fastest PHP handler for Apache.
 It is a drop-in replacement for SuPHP, FCGID, RUID2, and ITK.
-It has a low memory footprint and understands PHP directives from
+It has a low memory footprint and understands

-Reseller limits is a feature that allows hosters to set limits for the resources each reseller can operate with.
-Hoster also provides controls to the reseller on what resources each reseller’s end user will have.
+Reseller limits is a feature that allows hosters to set limits for the resources each Reseller can operate with.
+Server admin also provides controls on what resources each end user will have.
 Reseller limits set by a hoster limit the total amount of resources resellers’ end users can consume altogether.

 When a hoster has set reseller limits for the particular reseller he provides the reseller with an ability to set limits for his end users within the Reseller Interface.

-LVE-stats 2 collects LVE usage statistics (CPU, memory, disk space usage) and allows to query the data.
+LVE-stats 2 collects LVE usage statistics (CPU, memory, disk space usage) and allows to collect the usage data.